 Upon enrollment, students are required to undergo background checks, and the cost for this procedure is included in the tuition and fees charged to the student.
 The School may be unable to place students in clinical rotation if they have a pending criminal or drug-related issue in the background check result.
 All enrollees are required to sign a consent and release form for background check and drug screens.
 The background check does not include credit ratings.
-The School's background checks fall within the definition of a consumer report under the Fair Credit Reporting Act (FCRA), and every student is provided a summary of these rights.
+The School's background checks fall within the definition of a consumer report under the Fair Credit Reporting Act (FCRA), and a summary of these rights is included as an appendix to this School Catalog, Student Handbook.